elitornoe/DTH_ELITORNOE/Website_EliTornoe/post1.md

 ![a picture of a spectogram](spectogram.gif)

+#### **Accented Speech**
-**Accented Speech)** When analysing and comparing speech, one of the most useful tools available to the linguist today is the spectrogram, a visual representation of the soundwaves of the speech pattern.
+When analysing and comparing speech, one of the most useful tools available to the linguist today is the spectrogram, a visual representation of the soundwaves of the speech pattern.
 The spectrogram (seen in the picture above) show voice qualities and the speakers specific articulation.
 Spectrograms are also used for forensic linguistics as a tool for confirming or rebuffing the identity of a perpetrator of a crime.

 Another important part of analysing accented speech is the ability to compare one speaker to another.
 Digital archives is an invaluable tool to access this type of data, with resources such as the **[Speech Accent Archive](https://accent.gmu.edu/index.php)**, a database of hundreds of individuals recorded delivering the same scripted utterance.
 It is an incredible resource for comparing differences in accented speech.

+####
-**Transcriptions)** Automatic transcriptions of interviews is certainly not exclusive to the field of linguistics.
+**Transcriptions** Automatic transcriptions of interviews is certainly not exclusive to the field of linguistics.
 Most researchers who do qualitative or quantitative interviews are probably going to want to spend their time analysing the data rather than transcribing it manually.
 It is not foolproof technology, and it is advanceable to look through a generated transcript to minimise errors, but it an invaluable tool for better efficiency.

-**Digital Communities of Praxis)** Finally, another way digital technologies have shaped the field of linguistics is by the explosion of language contact on the internet.
+**Digital Communities of Praxis** Finally, another way digital technologies have shaped the field of linguistics is by the explosion of language contact on the internet.
 The sheer amount of language innovation is difficult to pinpoint, with social media and instant messaging platforms becoming breeding grounds for new phrases, expressions and meaning making.

 The digital linguist can look at things such as the "rules" of texting, the evolving meanings of emojis, how a viral phrase spreads, the social conventions of a meme or how we can decipher the tone of irony through the written word.
 This type of research could not have happened without the internet, and it reveals much to us on how language contact really works.

-### History Society and Culture

-History Society and Culture Here goes text on HSC related data

-- Archived primary sources
-- Observing communities of practise - specifically fandom cultures non-related to language practises.

 ## What have we learned?